-Although the exact date that Jamerson acquired the bass (after the theft of two older P-Basses) is disputed, it is unquestionably the instrument he is most renowned for, and the one used on so many of his astonishing performances for (amongst many others) Diana Ross & the Supremes, The Temptations, Jr. Walker & the All Stars, Stevie Wonder, Smokey Robinson, Martha & the Vandellas, The Four Tops, and of course, Marvin Gaye, whose landmark 1970 collection "What's Going On" captured Jamerson at the height of his nimble, improvisational creativity.
+Although the exact date that Jamerson acquired the bass (after the theft of two older P-Basses) is disputed, it is unquestionably the instrument he is most renowned for, and the one used on so many of his astonishing performances for (amongst many others) Diana Ross & the Supremes, The Temptations, Gladys Knight & the Pips, Stevie Wonder, Jr. Walker & the All Stars, Smokey Robinson, Martha & the Vandellas, The Four Tops, and of course, Marvin Gaye, whose landmark 1970 collection "What's Going On" captured Jamerson at the height of his nimble, improvisational creativity.

 Continuing active duty as his main instrument throughout the 1970's on hit sessions for Gladys Knight & The Pips, Eddie Kendricks, Wah-Wah Watson, Bonnie Pointer, Robert Palmer, Dennis Coffey, and Ben E. King, the iconic Funk Machine was stolen just days before Jamerson's untimely death in 1983 and has never been recovered.

-As enthusiasm for all things low-end exploded during the years after his death, the Stateside Bass Centre crew responded to renewed interest in Jamerson's maverick genius by hitting upon the idea of creating an instrument dedicated to celebrating his visionary talent.
+As enthusiasm for all things low-end exploded during the years after his death, the West Coast Bass Centre crew responded to renewed interest in Jamerson's maverick genius by hitting upon the idea of creating an instrument dedicated to celebrating his visionary talent.

-Although envisaged as a limited edition of 100 pieces, production ultimately only ran to (at most) 50 instruments by the time the Studio City store closed in January 1996.
+Although conceived as a limited edition of 100 pieces, production ultimately only ran to (at most) 50 instruments by the time the Studio City store closed in January 1996.

-Should it ever resurface, the original Funk Machine would certainly eclipse the auction sales value of James Jamerson's 1961 P-Bass ($68,000 in 2017) and John Entwistle's Frankenstein creation ($100,000 in 2003), maybe even hitting the heights of Bill Wyman's Competition Orange 1969 Fender Mustang (sold in 2020 for a monstrous $384,000), and even examples of this rare BC/Fender collaboration, when they do surface, remain reassuring expensive... so, in our humble opinion, the Bass Collection Detroit, a joy to play and a quite superb, period accurate instrument in its own right, represents sensational value for money.
+Should it ever resurface, the original Funk Machine would certainly eclipse the auction sales value of James Jamerson's 1961 P-Bass (sold for $68,000 in 2017) and John Entwistle's Frankenstein creation (under the hammer in 2003 for $100,000), perhaps hitting the heights of Bill Wyman's Competition Orange 1969 Fender Mustang which sold in 2020 for a monstrous $384,000.
+Even examples of the rare Bass Centre/Fender collaboration, when they do surface, remain reassuringly expensive... so, in our humble opinion, the Bass Collection Detroit — an absolute joy to play and a quite superb, period accurate instrument in its own right — represents sensational value for money.